lobe/flask-server/README.md

 1. Have version 2.0.80 or higher of [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed.
    `az --version`
-2. Log in by running this command and following prompts
+2. Login by running this command and following prompts
 `az login`
 3. Deploy to the cloud!
 `az webapp up --sku B1 --name <your unique app name>`